-The choice of Ruby-on-Rails as development framework meant Agile Software Development model was followed, culminating in faster release cycles and better interaction within the team.
+The choice of Ruby-on-Rails as the development framework meant the Agile Software Development model was followed, culminating in faster release cycles and better interaction within the team.

 The tool involved 2 sub-projects:

 This phase involved implementation of a CRUD interface for various tables in the schema.

 These operations were based on specified privileges, so as to safeguard against unauthorized access and/or modification of data.

 A periodic background scheduler was used (Resque) to manage fetch/storage of new advertisement campaigns.

 Version 2: Campaign Manager

 This version involved generation of JSON response for advertisement data, and parsing the same.
 This generation/parsing of JSON response was restricted, based on privilege of the logged-in user.

 ExtJS library was used, resulting in a better UI experience.
 Also, thelatest version of Ruby (1.9.2) and Rails (3.0.5) were used.
 PostgreSQL and Redis were used this time, MySQL support was dropped.

 Latest Rubygems, such as Cancan, Devise were used to accelerate development, and faker was used to generate fake testing data.